Rain moves out, mild start to new workweek

 Highs will be around 50, but temperatures will start falling this afternoon.

-There will be gusty winds to 25 miles per hour, which will add to the chill.
+There will be gusty winds up to 25 miles per hour, which will add to the chill.

 Get Connecticut local news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC Connecticut newsletters.